 If you are diagnosed with prostate cancer, your doctor will probably evaluate several factors to determine how aggressive it is.
 These "markers" identify whether the cancer is low risk, intermediate risk, or high risk.
 Low-risk prostate cancer is slow growing and not likely to spread quickly.
 High-risk prostate cancer is aggressive, meaning it is likely to spread quickly outside the prostate.
 Understanding the risk level of your cancer will help your doctor decide on the treatment that's right for you.
 Your doctor will look at key "markers" for aggressive cancer, as well as the "stage" of your specific cancer.

 Commonly used markers for prostate cancer include:

 - Prostate-specific antigen (PSA) levels.
 PSA is a substance produced by the prostate gland.
 It is normal to secrete small amounts of PSA into the bloodstream.
 Larger amounts of PSA in the bloodstream usually signal that the prostate gland is enlarged, infected, or malignant.
 PSA levels are determined by a simple blood test.
 The higher the number, the more likely the patient is to have prostate cancer.

 - PSA velocity.
 Several studies indicate that when PSA levels increase sharply in the months before surgery, the cancer is likely to be aggressive.

 - Gleason score.
-The Gleason score "grades" tumors on the basis of how abnormal, or normal they look when the tissue is examined under a microscope.
+The cells in the tumor are graded on the basis of how abnormal, or normal they look when the tissue is examined under a microscope.
 The tumor is given a grade, from 1-5.
 The two most common abnormal areas are evaluated.
 These numbers are then added.
 This number is called the Gleason score.
 The higher the number, the more aggressive the tumor and the more likely its spread.
-A grade of 4 or less means that cancer cells look similar to normal prostate cells.
-Grades 5 to 7 fall under the intermediate risk range.
-Grades 8 to 10 indicate that cells look least like normal prostate gland cells.
+A tumor with a Gleason score of 6 or lower is less likely to spread.

 The stages of prostate cancer refer to the cancer size and how far it has spread.
 The stages are:

-- Localized Prostate Cancer is stage T1a to stage T2C.
+- Localized Prostate Cancer is stage I to stage IIIA.
 At this stage, the tumor is confined to the prostate.